Skip to main content

 PRACTICE #8: Ask for feedback along the way and at the end.

-It’s pivotal to hear from all participants regarding whether your process is working for them.
+How do you know your process works for participants?
 Do they feel they have adequate opportunity to share?
 Do they walk away from each encounter feeling informed?
 Empowered?
-Or something else?
+Something else?
 What could be improved for the next community engagement activity?
-In addition to gathering responses to make short-term adjustments, collecting feedback at the end of a journey offers teams a tremendous opportunity for reflection on both the outcomes of a process and how they were shaped by certain approaches.